InfuseAI/primehub-site/docs/model-deployment.md

 |**Status** |<span style="background-color: #33ea33">Deployed</span> |<span style="background-color: red">Failed</span>|<span style="background-color: #fba500">Deploying</span>|<span style="background-color: #aaaaaa">Stopped</span>|
 |---------|--------|------|---------|-------|

-### Cell
+### Card

-Each cell represents a deployment.
-Clicking on a cell to view the detail.
+Each card represents a deployment.
+Clicking on a card to view the detail.

 #### *Tips*

-+ *Hovering the cursor over Metadata `View` of a cell, it lists the metadata view.*
++ *Hovering the cursor over Metadata `View` of a card, it lists the metadata view.*

 + *Hovering the cursor over Endpoint `Link` shows the entire link and clicking the link makes a copy to the clipboard.*